All Products

 3. Go to the Basic Information > Transit Router tab and click the ID of the transit router that you want to manage.

-4. On the transit router instance page, click the Basic Information tab.
-On the right side of Transit Router CIDR, click Edit.
+4. On the transit router instance details page, click the Basic Information tab.
+In the Transit Router CIDR section, click Modify.

-5. In the Modify Transit Router CIDR dialog box, enter the CIDR block, and then click OK.
+5. In the Modify Transit router CIDR dialog box, enter a CIDR block and click OK.

 6. In the Results dialog box, click OK.

-After you add a CIDR block to a transit router, the system allocates IP addresses from the transit router CIDR block to IPsec-VPN connections when you create a VPN attachment .
-You can view the details about the allocated CIDR blocks on the Basic Information tab of the transit router.
+After adding a CIDR block to a transit router, the system allocates IP addresses from that CIDR block to IPsec-VPN connections when you create an IPsec-VPN connection .
+You can view the allocation details for the CIDR block on the Basic Information tab of the transit router.

 1. Log on to the CEN console.